donaghmm/ansible-aws-terraform/README.md

   Terraform then uses this image to launch ELB and ASG in three AZ in AWS eu-east-1 region.
   The workflow is controlled and orchestrated through Ansible

+## Software requirments
+Ansible and Terraform installed on the local machine and added to default path. export PATH=$PATH:/path/to/installtion.

 ## Python requirments
   boto3
   boto